cheeesed123/python-number-stuff/README.md

 # python-products
+Go to the files branch for downloads.

 Python products.
-Some Python products made by me, go to: https://chiefguy.itch.io/python-numbers to view them on itch.
+A few Python products made by me, go to: https://chiefguy.itch.io/python-numbers to view them on itch.
 My Itch page is: [chiefguy.itch.io](https://chiefguy.itch.io)

 All products use a MIT license.
 You can view it here: